MyFormworks/Formworks/README.md

 - [ ] Support to Multiple Selection Component, a field where user can choose more than one given options.
 - [ ] Support to Email Component, a email input field.
 - [ ] Support to Numerical Component, a numerical input field.
-- [ ] Support to Password Component, a secure inpute field that hide information.
 - [ ] Support to Date Picker Component, a picker where user can select a date
 - [x] Every component has the property to be optional or required.
 - [x] Every component has its own type validation.